Gift Fees - FAQ

 Q. Do other colleges and universities charge gift fees?
 Nationally?
 In Oregon?

-A. A gift fee of 5 percent is not uncommon at university foundations throughout the country.
-Both the University of Oregon Foundation and Oregon State University Foundation currently charge 5 percent.
+A. A gift fee of 7% is not uncommon at university foundations throughout the country.

 We are a relatively young College foundation with a comparatively small endowment and thus endowment management fees only partially cover our costs of doing business.
 However, even older foundations with much larger endowments frequently charge gift fees.

 Q. The local non-profit organizations I support don't charge gift fees.
 What's the difference?

 A. The difference is primarily one of terminology.
 All community organizations have operating costs.
 In general, revenue from contributions helps in part to support them—whether or not a formal gift "fee" is identified.
 United Way, for example, typically charge fees of 15% or more.

 In the non-profit sector, best practice standards hold that operating costs in the range of 15-20% are considered to be excellent, assuring that approximately $.80 of every dollar contributed goes to providing direct services.
 By comparison, $.93 (as of 7/1/2017) of each dollar you give to the LCC Foundation gets put to work by the College for the specific purpose you choose to support.

 Q. How often does the gift fee change?

 A. The LCC Foundation's funding sources are recommended by our Finance & Investment Committee and approved by our Board of Directors.
 The Finance & Investment Committee reviews the gift fee on an annual basis.
 In order to assure budgetary and financial stability, it is changed only rarely.